hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 #### Adding More Options

-This form can be enhanced to use complex ordering, offset, limit, and row locking as in:
+This method can be enhanced to incorporate complex ordering, offset, limit, and row locking, as demonstrated below:

 ```java
 EmployeeTable e = this.employeeDAO.newTable();